software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 6
 >
 > Implement _at least two_ user stories during the Sprint in a separate feature branch.
 Once the implementation is ready, open a pull request.
-At least one other team member should conduct a code review and either approve or request changes for the pull request.
+At least one other team member should conduct a code review for the pull request and either approve or request changes.
 Once the pull request has been approved, merge it to the main branch.

 {: .important-title }